allegheny/cmpsc195sp12/source/cal/week02-1.markdown

 * Watch (and listen to) the first minute of [this rally driving team](http://www.youtube.com/watch?v=vCSAa5nOU64).
 * Watch the [pair programming video](http://www.youtube.com/watch?v=rG_U12uqRhE).

+**UPDATE**: If you want a short bit of rally driving in English, you might check out [this video instead](http://www.youtube.com/watch?v=LihYqP_Fs00).
+Again, you don't need more than a minute of the video to get the point.

 # The Plan